roelbondoc/roelbondoc.github.io/_posts/2020-12-14-ruby-on-rails-with-docker-part-1.md

 ---
 layout: post
 title: Creating a new Ruby on Rails project with docker-compose
+description: Learn how to set up a new Ruby on Rails project using Docker and docker-compose for better infrastructure management and smoother production deployment.
 ---

 There’s nothing like starting with a clean slate on a new Ruby on Rails project.
 Creating a new project on the latest version of Ruby and Rails is a great way to keep your skills sharp.
 Using docker and docker-compose to create a new Rails app has never been simpler.
 In addition, you are defining your infrastructure from the start.
 This will ensure a smoother transition to production, and increase the maintainability of your project.